shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/rtss-limitations.md

 ---
 title: RTSS Limitations
-description: Explore the Real-Time Signals service (RTSS) limitations and use cases that don't work well with RTSS. ms.date: 10/28/2023 ms.custom: digital-platform-api
+description: Explore the Real-Time Signals Service (RTSS) limitations and use cases that don't work well with RTSS. ms.date: 10/28/2023 ms.custom: digital-platform-api
 ---